January Events: Criminal prosecution

 In 1996, two members of the Central Committee of Communist Party of the Lithuanian SSR, Mykolas Burokevičius and Juozas Jermalavičius, were given prison sentences for their involvement in the January Events.
-In 1999 the Vilnius District Court sentenced six former Soviet military men who participated in the events.
+In 1999, the Vilnius District Court sentenced six former Soviet military men who participated in the events.
 On 11 May 2011, a soldier of the Soviet OMON Konstantin Mikhailov was sentenced to life in prison for killing customs workers and policemen in 1991 at the "Medininkai" border checkpoint with the Byelorussian SSR near the village of Medininkai (see Soviet aggression against Lithuania in 1990).

 Since 1992, representatives of the Prosecutor General's Office of Lithuania requested Belarus to extradite Vladimir Uskhopchik, a former general who was in command of the Vilnius garrison in January 1991 and the editor of the newspaper Soviet Lithuania Stanislava Juonienė.
 Lithuania's request has been repeatedly denied.

-In July 2011, diplomatic tensions rose between Austria and Lithuania when Mikhail Golovatov, an ex-KGB general who took part in the 13 January 1991 massacre, was released after being detained at the Vienna Airport.
+In July 2011, diplomatic tensions rose between Austria and Lithuania when Mikhail Golovatov, an ex-KGB general who took part in 13 January 1991 massacre, was released after being detained at the Vienna Airport.
 He then proceeded to fly to Russia.
 In response, Lithuania recalled its ambassador from Austria.

 Hearings in Vilnius District Court started on 27 January 2016, with 67 individuals facing charges of war crimes, crimes against humanity, battery, murder, endangering other's well-being, as well as unlawful military actions against civilians.
 The case consists of 801 volumes of documents, including 16 volumes of the indictment itself.
-The defendants included former Soviet Defense Minister Dmitry Yazov, former commander of Soviet Alpha anti-terror group Mikhail Golovatov and Head of the Soviet Army's Vilnius garrison Vladimir Uskhopchik.
+The defendants included former Soviet Defense Minister Dmitry Yazov, former commander of Soviet Alpha anti-terror group Mikhail Golovatov, and Vladimir Uskhopchik.

-Robertas Povilaitis, a surviving son of one of the victims, requested that law enforcement authorities conduct an investigation into Mikhail Gorbachev's role in the events.
-On 17 October 2016, Vilnius Regional Court decided to summon Mikhail Gorbachev to testify as a witness.
-The Russian Federation refused to question Mikhail Gorbachev.
-As no pre-trial investigation has been initiated against Mikhail Gorbachev in the January 13 case, the Chairman of the Constitutional Court of Lithuania Dainius Žalimas argued that it is hard to believe that the events happen without the knowledge of the President of the USSR.
+Robertas Povilaitis, a surviving son of one of the victims, requested that law enforcement authorities conduct an investigation into Gorbachev's role in the events.
+On 17 October 2016, Vilnius Regional Court decided to summon Gorbachev to testify as a witness.
+The Russian Federation refused to question Gorbachev.
+As no pre-trial investigation has been initiated against Gorbachev in the 13 January case, the Chairman of the Constitutional Court of Lithuania Dainius Žalimas argued that it is hard to believe that the events happened without the knowledge of the President of the USSR.
 The role of Mikhail Gorbachev in the January events remains disputed.